Our technical team answer your most Frequently Asked Questions:

-AutoNaut has control system server for each vehicle?
-That is, the users don't have to worry about building such server by themselves.
+Does the AutoNaut have a control system server for each vehicle to save users from having to worry about building such a server themselves?

 The control system software link with the Iridium satellite comms system can be mounted on a server of choice, or we can offer that service if required.
 The GUI for piloting the AutoNaut will run on any laptop/PC with an internet connection.

-How many hours of charging by solar is required to operate 24h?
+How many hours of charging by solar is required for 24 hour operation?